Shrike - Hardware Overview¶

 The Shrike Dev Board features a 32Mb/4MB QSPI based Flash memory which is connected to RP2350/RP2040.
 The part number for which is W25Q32JV.
 This flash is used to store the fpga bitstream and RP2350/RP2040 firmware.

 Both the IC on the board have separate programming models.
-The RP2040 can be programmed using MicroPython, Arduino or Rpi’s C SDK whereas the FPGA needed to be programmed using Verilog in the Renesas Go Configure hub.
+The RP2040 can be programmed using MicroPython, Arduino or RPi’s C SDK whereas the FPGA needs to be programmed using Verilog in the Renesas Go Configure hub.

 The USB Type C port